-Fresno City College has a Career and Technology Center on the south side of Annadale between East and Cherry Avenues.
-This center provides hands-on education for a career in auto collision repair, maintenance mechanic or warehouse technician.
+Fresno City College (FCC) has a Career and Technology Center on the south side of Annadale between East and Cherry Avenues.
+This center provides hands-on education for a career in auto collision repair, maintenance mechanic, and warehouse technician.
 See Figure 7-8.

-In January 2024, the State Center Community College District (SCCCD) opened the new First Responders Campus, bringing together all Fresno City College first responder certificate programs in one location.
-These include the Fire and Police Academies.
-Advanced Officer Training, State Fire Training courses, the Probation Academy, the Juvenile Corrections Academy, and the Emergency Medical Technician program (EMT).
-There are two Associate Degree programs currently offered in the Fire Technology Department, and a third will be added in the Fall of 2024.
+In January 2024, the State Center Community College District (SCCCD) opened the new First Responders Campus, bringing together all FCC first responder certificate programs into one location.
+These include the Fire and Police Academies, Advanced Officer Training, State Fire Training courses, the Probation Academy, the Juvenile Corrections Academy, and the Emergency Medical Technician program (EMT).
+There are three Associate Degree programs currently offered in the Fire Technology Department.
 The 40-acre site is at 3300 East North Avenue (northwest corner of North and Willow).
-The facility features state-of-the-art training tools including training structures, a scenario village, simulation technology for scenario-based training, a fitness room, a running track, a mat room, clinical skills training suites, and a driving pad.
+The facility features stateof-the-art training tools including training structures, a scenario village, simulation technology for scenario-based training, a fitness room, a running track, a mat room, clinical skills training suites, and a driving pad.

-Figure 7-8 shows the school district boundaries K-12 school district boundaries that intersect with the Plan Area.
-There is one elementary school in the Plan Area.
+Figure 7-8 also shows the K-12 school district boundaries that intersect with the Plan Area.
+There is one elementary/middle school in the Plan Area.
 Orange Center Elementary School is located on the east side of Cherry Avenue, between Central and North Avenues.
 The school is comprised of kindergarten through eighth grade.
 For grades ninth through twelfth the students attend Washington Union High School.
-The population in the Plan Area is projected to increase very little, if at all, between 2022 and 2040, therefore there is no plan for a new K-12 school in the Plan Area.
+The population in the Plan Area is projected to increase very little, if at all, between 2022 and 2040, therefore there is no plan at this time for a new K-12 school in the Plan Area.